Current & Future Measures for our Sustainable Future

 Engine Hours Competition

-Since 2019 we have been running an engine hours competition on most of our flotillas meaning each week the boat with the lowest number of hours motoring wins a £50 voucher towards a future holiday.
-Not only has this lowered the amount of diesel our yachts burn in a week but the sense of competition has allowed guests to recapture their love of getting the sails out and enjoy the quiet of the ocean.
+Since 2019 we have been running an engine hours competition on our flotillas each week, where the boat with the lowest number of hours motoring wins a £50 voucher towards a future holiday.
+Not only has this lowered the amount of diesel our yachts burn in a week but the sense of competition has allowed guests to recapture their love of sailing and enjoying the quiet of the ocean.

 Fishing Nets

-Some of our yachts have been carrying a fishing net for the last couple of years allowing them to pick up and recycle any floating plastic in the sea easily.
-In 2022 we will expand this to include all our yachts operating in Greece & Croatia so we can make our own little contribution to keeping the seas we sail in free of plastic.
+Our yachts have been carrying a fishing net for the last couple of years allowing them to pick up and recycle any floating plastic in the sea easily.
+In 2024 we are expanding this to include all our yachts operating in Greece and Croatia so we can make our own little contribution to keeping the seas we sail in free of plastic.

 Reduce & Recycle

 When it comes to the everyday items we consume both in the office and resort we have been making great strides with recycling and using less paper and have decided not to publish an annual printed brochure from now on.
-This will cut down on a lot of paper usage along with the transport miles involved in an item of this nature.
-On the resort side along with the usual household bits and pieces, we also recycle engine oil, sails (see shopping bags), chains and recondition reusable parts.
+This will cut down on a lot of paper usage along with the transport miles involved in distributing an item of this nature.
+On the resort side, on board information is now provided electronically with a QR code or through an app.
+Along with the usual domestic items, we also recycle engine oil, sails (see shopping bags), chains and recondition reusable parts wherever it is economic and viable to do so.

 Beach/Harbour Cleans

-Over the last few years, our crews and guests have been undertaking various beach and harbour cleans including an extensive clean up of the sea bed in Syvota harbour, Lefkas as pictured above.
-We will be running many more of these in all the areas we operate concentrating heavily on bays that due to local winds and currents always end up with lots of rubbish.
-The crew will of course be organising these and we invite guests to take part if they would like to, helping to protect the beaches of the beautiful places we sail in.
+Over the last few years, our crews and guests have been undertaking various beach and harbour cleans at our various destinations and we always aim to leavelocations such as beaches we visit for beach parties, cleaner than we find them.
+One of our most notable recent initiatives was an extensive clean up of the sea bed in Syvota harbour, Lefkas as pictured above.
+We will be running many more of these type of activitiesin all the areas we operate concentrating heavily on bays that due to local winds and currents always end up accumulating lots of rubbish.
+The crew will of course be organising these and we invite guests to take part if they would like to, helping to protect the beaches and coves in the beautiful places we visit.

 Local Sourcing